ooz/epages-docs/_posts/2016/2016-04-11-jenadevs-docker.md

 After a short introduction about the Softwerkskammer and Docker in general, the talk focussed on basic commands, use cases and best practises.
 The latter were based on the [official Docker recommendations](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices), tips by [Michael](http://crosbymichael.com/dockerfile-best-practices.html) [Crosby](http://crosbymichael.com/dockerfile-best-practices-take-2.html) as well as our experiences with developing, testing, integrating, deploying and running a large e-Commerce platform.

+The workflow and key terms like dockerfiles, images and containers were demonstrated by a flipchart drawing:
+{% image blog/foobar.png %}{% endimage %}

+There was also a live demo of the ePages CI/CD pipeline.

+[//]: # (Question: name speaker Benjamin and demo by Christian Köhler?)

 If you missed the presentation you can read it up on [GitHub](https://github.com/jenadevs/jenadevs-001-docker-party/tree/master/talk).

 ## Containers, Containers, Con... err Workshops, Workshops, Workshops! - Benjamin